 To really make a leap forward, you need more transparency.
-Our mind tricks us too often and we are biased by our likes and dislikes if we only follow our intuition.
+Unfortunately, our mind tricks us too often, and we are biased by our likes and dislikes if we only follow our intuition.

 The point is to track EVERYTHING and do it in sufficient detail.
 This level of detail will cost you time.
-But it is an investment into your future.
+But it is an investment in your future.
 See it as a temporary assessment.
 You will not want to track in this level of detail all the time.
-Do it for two to three weeks and then look a t the results.
+Do it for two to three weeks, then look at the results.

 Know the worth of your work

-Finally, there’s not only money to be considered.
-Some activities help you grow your audience, improve your skills or your health.
-Do your best effort to evaluate the effect you can achieve with the different tasks on your list.
-Apply the same principles as when you set priorities on a daily basis.
+Finally, there’s more than money to be considered.
+For example, some activities help you grow your audience or improve your skills or your health.
+Make your best effort to evaluate the effect you can achieve with the different tasks on your list.
+Apply the same principles as when you set your priorities on a daily basis.

 Identify Pareto’s Bottom 80

-You now calculate the effort-benefit-ratio: Just divide the value by the time spent.
+You now calculate the effort-benefit ratio.
+Just divide the value by the time spent.
 Now you sort the whole list by this value with the highest ratios at the top.

-How to eliminate Pareto’s Bottom 80
+How to Eliminate Pareto’s Bottom 80

-Just don’t do
+1. Just don’t do